fraserlove/nntikz/README.md

 ## Citation

-If you use nntikz in your research or project, cite simply as:
+If you use NNTikZ in your research or project, cite simply as:

 ```bibtex
 @misc{nntikz,